 SportsCare Physical Therapy is certified in Blood Flow Restriction (BFR) Training from the Owens Recovery Science program.
 We use the gold standard for BFR, the Delphi Personal Tourniquet System.
-This device is an FDA-approved class III tourniquet and contains a Doppler system within the blood flow restriction cuff.
+This device is an FDA-approved Class III tourniquet and contains a Doppler system within the blood flow restriction cuff.
 This means we have the most accurate way possible to measure blood flow in the extremity and can precisely occlude the appropriate amount of flow.
-Safety features within the device include rapid shut offs, automatic times, alarms and the Doppler measurement system.
+Safety features within the device include rapid shut-offs, automatic times, alarms, and the Doppler measurement system.
 The following is from Owens Recovery Science, and is a patient handout that describes Blood Flow Restriction (BFR) training:

 BFR rehabilitation is the brief and intermittent occlusion of venous (veins) blood flow using a tourniquet while exercising.
-Using this technique, you can exercise with significantly lighter weight while still creating a hypertrophy (growth) and strength response.
+Using this technique, you can exercise with significantly lighter weight while still creating hypertrophy (growth) and strength response.
 Traditionally to get a hypertrophy and strength response in your muscles you would need to lift a heavy load.

 For more information, Contact us today at our Johns Creek & Duluth, GA Centers.